 With hundreds of daypacks on the market, choosing the right one is largely dependent on what you intend to use it for.
 Do you need a daypack to approach an alpine climbing zone, or to explore an urban area on vacation?
 Do you need to strap on crampons or an ice axe, or do you just want a comfortable way to haul water and some extra layers?

 For the casual user that doesn’t need much support for hauling a heavy load, the more affordable options on this list will do just fine.
 Budget-friendly packs like the $60 REI Co-op Flash 22 have a more basic suspension design (or none at all) and a less customizable fit, but do great for heading to class or a quick hike in the woods.
-If you’re planning on putting on some serious miles or need to carry a decent load, you’ll appreciate the added structure and padded backpanel, hipbelt, and shoulder straps found in the options starting around $100 (we cover this in more detail in the "Carrying Comfort" section below).
+If you’re planning on going after some serious miles or need to carry a decent load, you’ll appreciate the added structure and padded backpanel, hipbelt, and shoulder straps found in the options starting around $100 (we cover this in more detail in the "Carrying Comfort" section below).
 Finally, many of today’s top daypacks can pull double duty for casual use.

 What's the Ideal Size (Capacity)?